top of page

 The diagrams below showcase the metered sand lines in relation to their wall.

 When breaking down the diagram, you can better see how the metered sand lines function.
-Each wall of the arena (A, B, C, and E) have 8 metered sand lines.
+Each wall of the arena (A, B, C, and E) has 8 metered sand lines.

 Point 5 Meter:

-Seen as the light pink solid lines on the diagram.
+Seen as the light pink solid lines on the diagram above.
 The point 5 metered sand lines are the middle point between two bright dotted lines (aka: spacing line).
 Spacing lines are between every bright dotted sand line in the arena.

 Whole Meter:

-Seen as the white dotted lines on the diagram.
+Seen as the white dotted lines on the diagram above.
 The whole metered sand lines are the bright dotted sand lines in the arena.

 Each meter size has 4 sand lines, one metered sand line per wall.